 The museum had the home kitchen of the late Julia Child, the famed chef, author, and television personality (we learned, separately, at the International Spy Museum, that she once worked, in Asia, for the OSS, the pre-cursor of the CIA, but that's another story).

-This sign explains how Julia and her husband set up their kitchen for time savings and ease of use (click on it for a larger view):
+This sign explains how Julia and her husband set up their kitchen for time savings and ease of use:

 Frequently used items, such as knifes and skillets were stored out in the open, close to the point of use.
 “The arrangement of the items was not left to chance.”
 This is a perfect illustration of true 5S principles.
 It's not just that the kitchen was clean and “not a mess”, they used the principles of “sort” and “store” to make sure items were in locations that made sense.